ironcore-dev/ironcore-net/docs/concepts/onmetal-api-integration.md

 ## Mapped objects / interaction

-The `apinetlet` is a controller that has access to an `onmetal-api`-enabled cluster and an `onmetal-api-net`-enabled cluster.
-It maps objects of `onmetal-api`'s `networking` group to corresponding entities in `onmetal-api-net`, if possible.
+The `apinetlet` is a controller that has access to an `onmetal-api`-enabled cluster and an `ironcore-net`-enabled cluster.
+It maps objects of `onmetal-api`'s `networking` group to corresponding entities in `ironcore-net`, if possible.

 ### `Network`

-When an `networking.api.onmetal.de/Network` is created, a corresponding `core.apinet.api.onmetal.de/Network` is created in the `apinet` cluster.
+When an `networking.ironcore.dev/Network` is created, a corresponding `core.apinet.ironcore.dev/Network` is created in the `apinet` cluster.
 The name of the `Network` in the `apinet` cluster is the `uid` of the `Network` in the `onmetal-api` cluster.